 Implementing Looker at GetYourGuide.

-This is a high-level overview of our implementation process which we believe could be useful to anyone evaluating Looker and to those who recently started the migration to it.
+In today’s post, Zoran Stipanicev, Senior Data Engineer, presents a high-level overview of our Looker implementation process.
+This could be useful to anyone evaluating Looker and to those who recently started the migration to it.

 At GetYourGuide we like to say that we are a data-driven company.
 But what does this mean for us and how does it reflect in our day-to-day work?
 It means that people are expected to make decisions based on data which implies they should use reports to prioritize work and dig into data to find opportunities to improve business performance (profit, customer satisfaction, etc.).
 And that, in turn, implies that we need a tool that will support our reporting needs as well as the data exploration needs of our users.